MarineNewt/MarineNewt/README.md

 <b>Hello there!</b> <img src="https://media.giphy.com/media/2k20U6m5zKTBKduiJa/giphy.gif" title='hello' alt='hello' width="40" /> &nbsp;
-My name is Frankie, but you can also call me Newt...

-I am a fullstack developer with experience in creating Landing pages, Business websites, Entertainment services, Educational websites, Smart contracts, Automation Scripts and more!
+I am an indie fullstack developer with experience in hacking together a wide range of projects across different languages and frameworks.
+While coding is only one of my many hobbies, I always enjoy putting together MVPs and experimenting with new tech.
+Although many of my projects are temporary I am working on building some more permanent tools and aesthetics for everyone to enjoy.

-View my <a href="https://newt9.dev/" target="_blank" rel="noreferrer noopener">portfolio</a> here.
+Learn more about me <a href="https://newt9.xyz/" target="_blank" rel="noreferrer noopener">here</a>.

 ## Languages and tools.
 <div>